 The program offers dual-degree options in MSBA-Finance, Management Information Systems, and Industrial and Systems Engineering.
-Graduate certificates are available in Business Analytics and Management Information Systems.
+Graduate certificates are available in Supply Chain Innovation, Cybersecurity Management, Business Analytics, and Management Information Systems.
 Additionally, students may choose from three concentrations: Finance, Management Information Systems, and Quantitative Analysis/Statistics.

 The program curriculum is composed of 13 classes — nine core business courses and four electives; currently 27 electives are offered.
 The online program mirrors the on-campus program, Parrish says.
 On-campus are filmed during the day and available for viewing that afternoon.
 “However, if a student wants to and they have the wherewithal, they can watch the class live — we’re not synchronous but it could be utilized if you have the time,” Parrish says.
 “Some students in the past would listen to the audio feed during the day while at work, and then they would watch the class later that evening as a way to better absorb the information.”